 Since franchising began in 1995, Curves has grown like wildfire, acquiring more than two million members in more than six thousand locations, with total revenues exceeding the $1 billion mark.
 A new Curves opens, on average, every four hours somewhere in the world.

 What’s more, this growth was triggered almost entirely through word of mouth and buddy referrals.
 Yet at its inception, Curves was seen as entering an oversaturated market gearing its offering to customers that would not want it, and making its offering significantly blander than the competition’s.
-In reality, however, Curves exploded the demand in the U.S. fitness industry, unlocking a huge untapped market, a veritable blue ocean of women struggling and failing to keep in shape through sound fitness.
+In reality, however, Curves exploded demand in the U.S. fitness industry, unlocking a huge untapped market, a veritable blue ocean of women struggling and failing to keep in shape through sound fitness.
 Curves built on the decisive advantages of two strategic groups in the U.S. fitness industry – traditional health clubs and home exercise programs – and eliminated or reduced everything else.

-At the one extreme, the U.S. fitness industry is awash with traditional health clubs that catered to both men and women, offering a full range of exercise and sporting options, usually in upscale urban locations.
-Customers typically spend at least an hour there, and membership fees are typically in the range of $100 per month.
-Investment costs for a traditional full-service health club run from $500,000 to more than $1 million, depending on the city center location.
+At the one extreme, the U.S. fitness industry was awash with traditional health clubs that catered to both men and women, offering a full range of exercise and sporting options, usually in upscale urban locations.
+Their trendy facilities were designed to attract the high-end health club set with investment costs for a traditional full-service health club then running from $500,000 to more than $1 million, depending on the city center location.

-What makes women either trade up or down between traditional health clubs and home exercise programs?
+The question Curves focused on: What made women either trade up or down between traditional health clubs and home exercise programs?
 Most women don’t trade up to health clubs for the profusion of special machines, juice bars, locker rooms with sauna, pool, and the chance to meet men.
 As for time, few women can afford to spend one to two hours at a health club several times a week.
 For the mass of woman, the city center locations also present traffic challenges, something that increases stress and discourages going to the gym.